-Wintermans identified the post-war Dutch cigar market as over-saturated, and decided to concentrate on export sales to drive his business forward.
-Britain was soon the company’s largest sales market.
+Wintermans identified the post-war Dutch cigar market as oversaturated, and decided to concentrate on export sales in order to drive his business forward.
+Britain quickly became the largest market.

 The Cafe Creme cigarillo was introduced in France from the early 1960s.

-Henri Wintermans was by far the most popular Dutch cigar brand in the United Kingdom by 1965.
+Henri Wintermans was by far the highest-selling Dutch cigar brand in Britain by 1965.

 Wintermans is sold to British American Tobacco

 Adriaan Wintermans had a clear vision for the European cigar market, but he lacked the financial capital to realise his ambition.
-He felt that the company could best realise its potential as a part of a larger concern.
-He sold Henri Wintermans to British American Tobacco (BAT) for just under £2 million in 1966.
+He felt that the company could best realise its potential as a part of a larger concern, and sold Henri Wintermans to British American Tobacco (BAT) for just under £2 million in 1966.

-BAT was the largest manufacturer of tobacco products in the world, and Adriaan Wintermans was appointed head of the European cigar business.
+BAT was the largest manufacturer of tobacco products in the world, and Adriaan Wintermans was appointed head of their European cigar business.

 Over 500 million Henri Wintermans cigars were produced in 1971.

 Henri Wintermans made just two percent of its sales in the Netherlands in 1972.
-The United Kingdom accounted for over 62 percent of sales, and Henri Wintermans held around 15 percent of the UK cigar market.
+Britain accounted for over 62 percent of sales, and Henri Wintermans held around 15 percent of the British cigar market.